taomaree/cellfun/README.md

 When the app starts up, point your browser to http://localhost:3000/.
 It should establish an SSE connection at that point by hijacking the socket from Puma.
-Next, send a message from another browser, or curl, or whatever you'd like with a GET request to http://localhost:3000/preent/<msg> where <msg> is any text you'd like to see presented.
+Next, send a message from another browser, or curl, or whatever you'd like with a GET request to http://localhost:3000/present/:msg where :msg is any text you'd like to see presented to the attached clients.

-Now attach as many browsers as you can find to listen.
-I've forked 200 curl processes to the SSE route (http://localhost:3000/stream) while pumping messages with ab -n 1000 -c 50; all without any issues.
+Now attach as many browsers or tabs to attach and listen.
+I've forked 200 curl processes to the SSE route (curl http://localhost:3000/stream) while pumping messages with ab -n 1000 -c 50; all without any issues.

 Note: